-Cunard display was brilliant, as was Days of Sail, especially the creaking deck and moving backdrop on a cabin, which almost convinced us we were actually on a ship.Written November 15, 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
+- Extensive boardwalk offering great views of the water, combined with history, arts, shopping and numerous places to eat.Written December 2, 2023This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews.

 - I had done a lot of walking during my day in Downtown Halifax, but I did want to see some of the more rural parts of the city.
 This park offers many walkways through these deep tree-lined woods.
 I really enjoyed the ability to get in touch with nature while I was visiting one of the biggest cities of Canada.
 I was sure that the fall foliage must have been amazing here.
 There was free parking on the premises.
 Downtown Halifax was about a ten (10)-minute drive away.Written November 22, 2023